PyLadiesGermany/pycon-it-2025-workshop/README.md

 }
 ```

-We have also built in a endpoint for our main server `/chat` which will allow you to enter a message and see the emission metrics based on the fake output.
-You will see we pass these impact metrics to the output, you challenge?
+We have also added an endpoint for our main server `/chat` which will allow you to enter a message and see the emission metrics based on the fake output.
+You will see we pass these impact metrics to the output.

+🏆 Your challenge?
 Find a good type of metric from Prometheus to use to track these emissions and create dashboard panels in Grafana to visualize them.

-Be careful the impacts come as Ranges with a max and min value, you will have to think about how you pass them through to Prometheus.
+⚠️ Be careful the impacts come as Ranges with a max and min value, you will have to think about how you pass them through to Prometheus.

 ---